wbawakate/nobita/docs/README_JA.md

 emotions = ["neutral", "happy", "sad", "surprise", "anger"]
 # prepare VisionPipeline of nobita
+#    pass `nobita.modules` to modules as a list
+#    if you use OAK-D, set `use_oak=True`
 with VisionPipeline(modules=[FaceDetection(), EmotionEstimation()], use_oak=True) as pipeline:
     while True:
-        # get result of estimation and camera preview
+        # get result of estimation and camera preview as dict
+        #     key of the dict is name of `nobita.modules`.
+        #     value of the dict is list of numpy.array, which is prediction values of estimation of the `nobita.module`.
         out_frame = pipeline.get()
         if out_frame["FaceDetection"] :
             # facial image by cropped by face detection